ansis-m/AdaptiveMedia/README.md

 1. **Runs Flyway migrations** - Applies all pending database migrations from `src/main/resources/db/migration`
 2. **Generates JOOQ code** - Creates type-safe Java classes for database tables in `src/main/java/generated`

-### Generated code is committed with sources - this circumvents chicken-and-egg problem
+### Generated code is committed with sources - this circumvents the chicken-and-egg problem

 Run this whenever you add new migration files or need to sync your JOOQ classes with database changes.